HISD board refuses to speak about FBI raid and employees involved

 COO Brian Busby's reassignment memo, obtained by 13 Investigates, using open records laws reveals, the decision to "temporarily" assign Busby to home duty with pay came as FBI agents were leaving HISD headquarters and Busby's home with boxes of evidence last Thursday.

-Despite repeated inquiries to Busby's status, HISD didn't release the information until 4:42pm.
-The board meeting started at 5 o'clock.
+Despite repeated inquiries to Busby's status, HISD didn't release the information until 4:42 p.m.
+The board meeting started at 5 p.m.

 Earlier in the day, 13 Investigates reporter Ted Oberg signed up to address the board as a citizen about the FBI actions.